open-quantum-safe/profiling/visualization/README.md

 ## Concepts

 All data to be displayed is loaded into a JSON structure from which it is re-packaged for display in either a line (time series) or bar chart (single day) display.
 Color-coding, utility functions and OQS-specific methods are co-located in a central javascript module that is called from the test-specific visualization scripts.
 All filter logic is driven by an HTML form suitably queried by JavaScript code.
+This permits quick manual (re)selection of the various test parameters like algorithms, NIST levels, architectures, test types, etc.

 ## Feature sets

 Mostly documented in the [issue that drove code-creation](https://github.com/open-quantum-safe/speed/issues/5).

+### Deep linking

+It is also possible to directly pre-fill the filterForm driving visualization using "#" and standard URL formatting in order to directly navigate to specific data areas.
+Any of the filterForm parameters used in the different HTML files may be set directly, e.g., <a href="https://openquantumsafe.org/benchmarking/visualization/speed_kem.html#familyselector=Frodo">https://openquantumsafe.org/benchmarking/visualization/speed_kem.html#familyselector=Frodo</a>.
+Sample selectors are

+- familyselector: Setting the algorithm family name (default: `All`)
+- refselector: Setting the test type name (default: `All`)
+- archselector: Setting the CPU architecture (default: `x86_64`)